urataps/urataps/README.md

 ## ⚡ Projects

 - [Diamond Foundry](https://github.com/Forgenie/diamond-foundry) - an experimental framework for creating EIP2535 Diamond Proxies with a standalone Factory and Registry, using the Solidity foundry framework.
+- [Foundry Book](https://github.com/foundry-rs/book) - Introduced the naming convention `test_<Action>` and `test_RevertsWhen_<Action>` for testing functions within the foundry docs.
-- [SaunaBound](https://devfolio.co/projects/saunabound-steaming-ahead-5b14) - a privacy-preserving DeFi protocol utilizing EIP6551 token-bound accounts, for interacting with lending/borrowing platforms without revealing asset holdings and strategies.
+- [SaunaBound](https://devfolio.co/projects/saunabound-steaming-ahead-5b14) - A privacy-preserving DeFi protocol utilizing EIP6551 token-bound accounts, for interacting with lending/borrowing platforms without revealing asset holdings and strategies.
 - [ERC-6982: Efficient Default Lockable Tokens](https://eips.ethereum.org/EIPS/eip-6982) - A gas-efficient approach to soulbound NFTs, that introduces a default locked state and improvements to event indexing.
+- [NFT Merkle-Proof Reveal](https://github.com/urataps/nft-merkle-uri) - Contracts and utility scripts for generating a merkle tree based on URI reveal data that is set by a user who has a proof.
+- [CUDA Fractals](https://github.com/urataps/CUDAmandelbrot/tree/master) - A parallel systolic architecture for generating Mandelbrot and Julia Set using the GPU with the NVIDIA CUDA framework.
+- [EVM Entropy](https://github.com/urataps/EVM_Entropy) - An analysis of occurences of EVM opcodes within a dataset of 5,000 smart contracts taken from etherscan.
+- [Empathy - A computer generated novel](https://github.com/urataps/ComputerNovel) - A story-generator based on books taken from Project Gutenberg, that in an ensamble describe the journey of a person from I --> He/She --> You --> We.
+- [Ethereum RPC Node](https://github.com/urataps/privateEthChain) - Scripts and utilities for creating a local geth node, interact with the chain, deploy some contracts and add other nodes.

 ## 📚 Articles & Publications